 Game Audio Job Skills - How to Get Hired as a Game Sound Designer

-Game Sound Design Skills: An Analysis of 100 Game Sound Job Postings
+Getting a Game Sound Design Job: An Analysis of 100 Game Sound Job Postings

 What are video game companies looking for when they need to hire sound designers or composers?
 Clearly skills like having a great ear, being fluent in modern recording techniques and knowing your way around a DAW are essential.
 But what specific skills or software are they looking for, above and beyond traditional sound design or composition expertise?
 What skills will put your resume on the ‘short list’ of people when deciding who to interview and hire?

 To answer that question, we analyzed game audio job postings over a 4 month period from April through July 2020, looking at close to 100 job descriptions.
 We made note of what they listed as required or preferred skills and tabulated the results.

 The jobs listed were salaried, employee-positions at companies; they do not reflect freelance work, such as a freelance composer or contract sound designer.
 Freelance work makes up about half of all game audio work.
 Also, for the purposes of this analysis, we did not track game audio jobs that were mainly computer programming jobs: i.e. “Audio Programmer” or other positions that did not include creating audio content.

 Just about every job posting listed standard sound design skills such as familiarity with a DAW, audio creation tools, recording techniques and the like.
 So, we left out skills like recording, mixing, etc. However, we did count references to “ProTools” and “Reaper,” which were by far the most frequently called out DAWs.

 Game Sound Design Job Titles

 There is no standard lexicon for game audio jobs.
 The most common job listing was for Sound Designer/Game Audio Designer, including everything from “Junior Sound Designer” to “Expert Sound Designer.”
 The table below shows the breakdown of job title as a percentage of all the job postings analyzed.